 So what’s next for Jen now that she’s graduated from law school as of May of this year?
-Right now, Jen is prepping for the bar exam, and after that, she starts a two-year internship working with the legal department of the local children’s hospital, which seems like the perfect fit for a woman with such a big heart for children.
-Plus she can bring her own experiences with the legal system and living with a disability.
+First, Jen is prepping for the bar exam.
+After that, she starts a two-year internship working with the legal department of the local children’s hospital.
+We have to agree this seems like the perfect fit for a woman with such a big heart for children.
+Plus, she can bring her own experiences with the legal system as well as living with a disability.

-Read Part 1 of our two-part series on Jen’s life, her accident, and her time in rehab.
+Read Part 1 of our two-part series on Jen’s accident and her time in rehab.